-- As the root Linux account, edit the eg.conf file that you copied into place. - a.
-To enable access to the offline upload / execute interface from any workstation on any network, make the following change (and note that you must secure this for a production instance): - (Apache 2.2): Replace Allow from 10.0.0.0/8 with Allow from all - (Apache 2.4): Replace Require host 10.0.0.0/8 with Require all granted - 4.
-Change the user for the Apache server. - (Debian and Ubuntu): As the root Linux account, edit /etc/apache2/envvars.
+- 3. As the root Linux account, edit the eg.conf file that you copied into place. - a.
+To enable access to the offline upload / execute interface from any workstation on any network, make the following change (and note that you must secure this for a production instance): - Replace Require host 10.0.0.0/8 with Require all granted - 4.
+Change the user for the Apache server. - As the root Linux account. edit /etc/apache2/envvars.
 Change export APACHE RUN USER=www-data to export APACHE RUN USER=opensrf. - 5.
 As the root Linux account, configure Apache with KeepAlive settings appropriate for Evergreen.
-Higher values can improve the performance of a single client by allowing multiple requests to be sent over the same TCP connection, but increase the risk of using up all available Apache child processes and memory. - (Debian and Ubuntu): Edit /etc/apache2/apache2.conf. - a.
+Higher values can improve the performance of a single client by allowing multiple requests to be sent over the same TCP connection, but increase the risk of using up all available Apache child processes and memory. - Edit /etc/apache2/apache2.conf. - a.
 Change KeepAliveTimeout to 1. - b.
-Change MaxKeepAliveRequests to 100.

-6. As the root Linux account, configure the prefork module to start and keep enough Apache servers available to provide quick responses to clients without running out of memory.
+Change MaxKeepAliveRequests to 100. - 6.
+As the root Linux account, configure the prefork module to start and keep enough Apache servers available to provide quick responses to clients without running out of memory.
 The following settings are a good starting point for a site that exposes the default Evergreen catalogue to the web: